 Physical Activity as you get older

-Active Oxfordshire work with partners to support older people in Oxfordshire to be more active and enjoy the benefits of regularly taking part in Sport and Physical Activity.
+Active Oxfordshire works with partners to support older people in Oxfordshire to be more active and enjoy the benefits of regularly taking part in physical activity and sport.